Seattle’s Ascent Outdoors is reopening in July under new ownership, with focus on diversity

 “When I moved here, getting into climbing and the outdoors was intimidating.
 Climbing and the industry can appear as a white people’s sport,” Nain said.

 Nain has been trying to foster diversity in the outdoors community for as long as he’s been part of it.
-In 2009, he started a climbing program for Asha for Education, a non-profit that works to sponsor the education of underprivileged children in India.
+In 2009, he started a climbing program for Asha for Education, a nonprofit that works to sponsor the education of underprivileged children in India.

 “I thought it could be a way Indians could get involved in climbing,” Nain said.
 “It became one of the biggest fundraisers for Asha.”

 Nain’s focus on diversity is paired with the hopeful continuation of the community spirit that made Ascent Outdoors so beloved locally.
-Nain said he re-hired “most of the staff,” because “we know they’re good employees and the customers love them.”
+Nain said he rehired “most of the staff,” because “we know they’re good employees and the customers love them.”

-Most importantly, Nain says, he wants the store to be a place people can come to feel comfortable: “Whether its through events or presentations by amateur climbers, we don’t want to make it just a hardcore climber store.
+Most important, Nain says, he wants the store to be a place people can come to feel comfortable: “Whether it’s through events or presentations by amateur climbers, we don’t want to make it just a hard-core climber store.
 We want to continue and enforce the feeling that people can come in, not just to buy stuff, but to talk about climbing and feel like they are part of a community.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.